-- Action: GLP-1 plays a role in regulating blood glucose levels by stimulating insulin release and inhibiting glucagon release.
-It also slows gastric emptying and promotes satiety. - Stimulus for Release: GLP-1 is released in response to nutrient ingestion, particularly the presence of carbohydrates and fats in the small intestine.
+- GLP-1 plays a role in regulating blood glucose levels by stimulating insulin release and inhibiting glucagon release. - It also slows gastric emptying and promotes satiety.

+released in response to nutrient ingestion, particularly the presence of carbohydrates and fats in the small intestine.